openid/openid4vp_ble/main.md

 4. Finalizing the exchange

 During step 1, ephemeral keys to encrypt the session are exchanged.
-Note: authentication of the parties can be implemented on the OpenID layer.
+Note: authentication of the Wallet and the Verifier can be implemented on the OpenID layer.

-Step 2 utilizes request and response syntax as defined in [!@OpenID4VP].
+Step 2 utilizes request and response syntax as defined in [@!OpenID4VP].
 Response type `vp_token` MUST be used to obtain the VP Token in Authorization Response.
 [TLT: why do we need a response type at all?]

 # Limitation